 The UK is in 3rd place with 35 films.
-There is one from the Warwick Trading Company, 4 from the Gaumont British Picture Corporation, three from the Walturdaw Company, two from Mitchell & Kenyon, four from the Hepworth Manufacturing Company, one from Robert W. Paul, two from the Clarendon Film Company, and 16 from the Charles Urban Trading Company.
+There is one from the Warwick Trading Company, 4 from the Gaumont British Picture Corporation, 3 from the Walturdaw Company, 2 from Mitchell & Kenyon, 5 from the Hepworth Manufacturing Company, 2 from Robert W. Paul, 2 from the Clarendon Film Company, and 16 from the Charles Urban Trading Company.
 There are 13 films from Austria, all of them from erotic filmmaker Johann Schwarzer.

 There are eight films from Denmark, all produced by the Nordisk Film Kompagni and directed by Viggo Larsen.
 The remaining 15 films are from Germany (4), Australia (3), Italy (3), Brazil (1), Canada (1), Finland (1), Spain (1) and Japan (1).

 My YouTube playlist contains 178 films, 14 of those are either fragments, incomplete, or cutdown versions for home projectors.
 Of the remaining 78 films in my index 32 are held in various archives, 9 are viewable at the British Film Institute’s screenonline.org which is only available to educational institutes and libraries in the UK, 26 films are lost (this number will certainly grow as my research continues) and one, Les Mésaventures d’un cycliste myope, is not available online but is included on The Marcel Perez Collection: Vol. 2 DVD.

 The remaining ten films are Schwarzer’s erotic films nine of which can’t be included in my public playlist and the tenth is a fragment which is only available on the Saturn-Filme 1906-1910 DVD.
 As these films contain nudity and cannot be made public on YouTube I have added them to this unlisted playlist.

 Significant Events of the Year in the Film Industry